kayleedirecto/RocketryApogeePredictor/README.md

 ## Math Overview

+## Algorithm

+The algorithm works in 2 main phases:

+### 1. Numerical integration using an ODE solver

+The rocket's position and velocity are computed by solving a system of ordinary differential equations using *scipy.integrate.solve_ivp*:

+$\frac{dx}{dt} = dv$ , $\frac{dv}{dt} = \frac{T(t) - D(v, \rho) - G(m)}{m}$

+where,
+$\tab$

 ## Usage

-As a suggestion, it may be useful to create a folder for each rocket motor, containing the thrust curve file and any other useful info.
+As a suggestion, it may be useful to create a folder for each rocket motor simulation, containing the thrust curve file and any other useful info.

 ### 1. Create the data file containing the thrust + mass flow rate information (MFR) using the *thrustCurve.py* file

-The main simulation requires data on the rocket's thrust and MFR.
+The main apogee simulation requires data on the rocket's thrust and MFR.
 The script *thrustCurve.py* creates the necessary dataframe containing this information by interpolating thrust curve data and calculating the MFR.

+All variables that need to be changed for each motor can be found in the main function.

 1. To get started, download your rocket motor's thrust curve as a CSV file.
 This can usually be found on [thrustcurve.org](https://www.thrustcurve.org/).
 Save the path to this file in the *motorFile* variable.